AaltoML/zed-capture/README.md

 `mkdir output`

 Run tool with resolution and framerates as arguments.
 Wait until you get "Recording..." message, it will take a while to initialize and sync IMU/Video.
-Recording won't start until they are within 500ms and will halt if they dritft over 500ms afterwards.d
+Recording won't start until they are within 500ms and will halt if they dritft over 500ms afterwards.

 `./zed_capture 720 30`